 Great concepts and look at all the options available.
 However, I have found three challenges to SharePoint organization adoption.

 Heading into to their territory, or down the rabbit hole, as the case may reveal, we have three challenges:

 The challenges limit end-user adoption and the way people view a SharePoint alternative to current tools or workflows to accomplish or frustrate their work.

 Whether improved or not, people get used to the way they do things, just because something promises improvement does not mean others care to use it.

-Planned for, thought, these 3 challenges present an opportunity that SharePoint can revel in and improve user awareness as well as increase participation.
+Planned and thought out, however, these three challenges present an opportunity that SharePoint can revel in and improve user awareness as well as increase participation.

-In the past 2 years I have created SharePoint intranet sites for teams working on:
+In the past two years I have created SharePoint intranet sites for teams working on: